Achalnawal2745/orbical/README.md

-# Orbit Calendar 🪐
+# OrbiCal 🪐

- **A Premium "Deep Space" Calendar Extension for Chrome, Edge, and Brave.**
+ **A Premium Calendar Extension for Chrome, Edge, and Brave.**

-Orbit Calendar is a stunning, productivity-focused calendar extension designed with a futuristic "Neon Glass" aesthetic.
+OrbiCal is a stunning, productivity-focused calendar extension designed with a futuristic "Neon Glass" aesthetic.
 It replaces your standard calendar with a beautiful, floating orbital interface, integrated task tracking, and smart notifications.

 ## ✨ Features